 - Due to a major increase in federal research grants, Kent has become one of the fastest growing school of social work in the country regarding federal funding

-The Kent School offers a variety of both 60-hour and Advanced Standing 30-hour (for qualified BSW applicants) curriculum plans, including options for full-time, part-time, weekend and online classes, as well as Advanced Standing class options at our Brescia satellite campus.
+The Kent School offers a variety of both 60-hour and Advanced Standing 30-hour (for qualified BSW applicants) curriculum plans, including options for full-time, part-time, weekend and online classes.
 Both the Foundation and Advanced years include a 16 hour/week field practicum.
 There are opportunities to specialize in: Marriage and Family Therapy (MFT), Military Social Work, School Social Work (SSW), Alcohol and Drug Counseling (ADCS), Gerontology (GER), Mental Health Counseling (MH) and Psychosocial Oncology while obtaining your MSSW.

 There are also Dual Degree plans for 60-hour students with the School of Law (MSSW/JD), the Department of Pan-African Studies at the University of Louisville (MSSW/MA), the Department of Women’s and Gender Studies (MSSW/MA), the Louisville Presbyterian Seminary (MSSW/MDIV) and Bioethics (MSSW/MA).